dwadden/dygiepp/doc/data.md

 ## Data format

 After preprocessing, all the datasets will be formatted like the [SciERC dataset](http://nlp.cs.washington.edu/sciIE/).
-After downloading the data, you can look at `data/scierc/processed_data/json/train.json` as an example.
+After downloading the data, you can look at `data/scierc/normalized_data/json/train.json` as an example.
 Each line in the dataset is a JSON representation of a document (technically, the files should be given the `.jsonl` extension since each line is a JSON object, sorry for the confusion).

 ### Mandatory fields

 - `doc_key`: A unique string identifier for the document.
+- `dataset`: A string identifier for the dataset this document comes from.
+For more on this field, see the document on [multi-datset training](doc/multi-dataset.md)
 - `sentences`: The senteces in the document, written as a nested list of tokens.
 For instance,
   ```json
   [